aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 #### Fine-tuning based on gold standard

 I wanted to see how much elverage I could get out of a few-shot training examples.
 I used the *babbage-002* model so perhaps I would have gotten more leverage out of GPT3.*.
-Even so, the results were not encouraging for ~10 political tweet examples with glib and sometimes stoic quotes from figures such as MLK:
+Even so, the results were not encouraging for ~10 political tweet examples with glib and sometimes stoic quotes from figures such as MLK.
+It begs the question on how much effort is put into making an LLM work.

 *Gavin Newsom Tweet*
 > Another day, another common sense gun safety law struck down by a right-wing judge.